werf/werf/docs/documentation/_includes/reference/cli/werf_render.md

             repo. :local address allows execution of werf processes from a single host only --tmp-dir=''
-            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --validate=false
+            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --use-custom-tag=''
+            Use a tag alias in helm templates instead of an image content-based tag (NOT
+            RECOMMENDED).
+            It is necessary to use the image name shortcut %image% or %image_slug% in the tag
+            format if there is more than one image in the werf config.
+            Also, can be defined with $WERF_USE_CUSTOM_TAG (e.g.
+            $WERF_USE_CUSTOM_TAG="%image%-tag").
+            For cleaning custom tags and associated content-based tag are treated as one --validate=false
             Validate your manifests against the Kubernetes cluster you are currently pointing at
             (default $WERF_VALIDATE)